2019–20 Wydad AC season

 The 2019–20 season is Wydad AC's 80th season in their existence and the club's 64th consecutive season in the top flight of Moroccan football.
 They have competed in the Botola, the Champions League, Arab Club Champions Cup, and the Throne Cup.
 The season started on 14 September 2019, and was scheduled to end on 1 July 2020.
 However, the season was suspended in March 2020, due to COVID-19 pandemic in Morocco, then resumed in July and ended in 11 October 2020.
+Wydad drew an average home attendance of 25,305 in the 2019–20 edition of the Moroccan top-flight football league.